Boston Female Anti-Slavery Society: Philosophy

 The founders believed "slavery to be a direct violation of the laws of God, and productive of a vast amount of misery and crime, and convinced that its abolition can only be effected by an acknowledgement of the justice and necessity of immediate emancipation."
 The society aimed to "aid and assist in this righteous cause as far as lies within our power. ...
 Its funds shall be appropriated to the dissemination of truth on the subject of slavery, and the improvement of the moral and intellectual character of the colored population."
 The group was independent of state and national organizations.

-"In their early correspondence with other female antislavery societies, BFASS members admitted that an "astonishing apathy" about slavery and race matters had "prevailed" among them.
-After concluding that such complacency "cannot be desired," they committed themselves to "sleep no more" now that the "long, dark night is rapidly receding, the light of truth has unsealed our eyes, and fallen upon our hearts, [and] awakened our slumbering energies." ...
-The establishment of BFASS marks a dramatic upsurge in women's activity within Boston's abolitionist movement."
+While the BFASS (Boston Female Anti-Slavery Society) was whites-only for its first six-months, they quickly became integrated.
+This was born from their desire to attack slavery with vigor.
+The BFASS believed that complacency or apathy towards slavery was unacceptable and, that many anti-slavery societies were not doing enough to fight for abolition.
+Their movement was also rooted in a belief that the days of slavery were rapidly coming to an end, and they wanted to be on the forefront of this new day.
+This marked a dramatic upsurge in women's activity with Boston's abolitionist movement, one that would continue to grow into the Civil War.